aksommerville/fullmoon4/README.md

 - [ ] Items.
 - [ ] Synthesizer.
+- - [x] Channel volume
+- - [ ] Pitch wheel
+- - [ ] Sound effects -- I'm thinking a new platform hook, just fmn_play_sound(id) or so
+- - [ ] Do we need percussion?
+How is that going to work?
+- - [ ] Tooling to use midevil and edit instrument definitions on the fly.
+- - [ ] Change song per map header
 - [ ] Gamepad input.
 - [ ] UI for saved game management.